thorsten/phpMyFAQ/docs/update.md

 ## Modifying templates for phpMyFAQ 3.2

 We recommend you take a look at the main [Bootstrap documentation](https://getbootstrap.com/).
-Please don't forget that the style sheets are written with [SCSS](https://sass-lang.com/).
+Please remember that the style sheets are written with [SCSS](https://sass-lang.com/).
 You have to compile the SCSS files into CSS using a SCSS compiler with Node.js.

 If you need help with theming phpMyFAQ, please don't hesitate to ask in our [forum](https://forum.phpmyfaq.de/).